bgn-dev/Photo-Gallery/README.md

 ## Architecture

-The project uses React/JavaScript on the frontend and Flask on the backend.
+The project uses React/JavaScript on the frontend.
 The database is built using the real-time database Firestore.

 ### How to configure this application for your use